Daughter of the Forest: Colum

 Lord and Ruler of Sevenwaters, father to Sorcha and her six brothers, husband to the Lady Oonagh.
 He was once a carefree, handsome, and happy man who loved his wife dearly, but then she died and he threw himself into his role as the Lord of Sevenwaters, becoming proud and stern.

 He has conflict with both Finbar and Sorcha at the beginning of the story, because both remind him so much of his wife—Sorcha's looks and Finbar's stillness are both qualities she once had.
 He angrily snaps against Finbar's insistence that the Britons are human too, and treats Sorcha as if she does not exist, though it is later revealed that he loves her very much.

 Lady Oonagh effectively takes over his mind, but when his children disappear he is so shaken by loss that he regains some of his freedom.

 Liam

 Eldest brother of Sorcha.
 Liam is the peacekeeper and leader of Colum's children and a skilled warrior.
 He is the heir of Sevenwaters.
 Before he is turned into a swan, he is engaged to Eilis, though her father marries her away after he disappears.

 He, like most of her brothers, is against her marrying Red.
 He hates Lady Oonagh bitterly for trying to poison Eilis, and tries to get his father to realize her duplicity, though she stops him before he can.

 Diarmid

 Sorcha's second eldest brother.
-Diarmid is a charismatic adventure and a warrior, as well as very handsome.
+Diarmid is a charismatic adventurer and a warrior, as well as very handsome.
 He has twin dimples that many find charming, and is the most bespelled of all the brothers by Lady Oonagh until her true nature is revealed.
 Consequently, he hates the sorceress the most.